-One of the reasons for “not enough storage” is the iPhone cache.
-This is because cache files the size of Facebook, Twitter, iMessage and other applications can balloon up to 7-10 times when used regularly.
+One of the most common reasons for the appearance of the “not enough storage” message is the cache of different applications you have on your mobile device.
+This can be the case because the size of cache files of the applications that are used regularly such as Telegram, Facebook, Twitter, iMessage, and other applications can build up and use 7-10 times more space than the application itself.
 It is possible to clear the space on your iPhone in a number of ways.
-In this article, we will tell you how to clear the app cache on your iPhone.
+Read on to learn how to clear the app cache on your iPhone in various ways.

 Clear Safari Cache

-- Go to Settings → Safari.
+- Go to Settings on your iPhone.

 - Scroll to “Clear History and Website Data” and select it.

-How to Clear App Cache on iPhone
+How to clear app cache on iPhone

-The second way is to reinstall the application.
-Reinstalling every app might take a long time, so you can view how much space is taken up by each app and reinstall only the biggest “space eaters.”
+Probably the easiest and fastest way to get rid of the cache on your iPhone is to reinstall the application.
+Reinstalling every app might take a long time, so you can view how much space is taken up by each app and reinstall only the biggest so-called space eaters.
 For this, go to Settings → General → Storage & iCloud Storage → Manage Storage.